ikeia/Godot_Tutorial/Tutorials/intro.rst

 It aims to teach the basics in a way that's easy to understand.

 On the right is the Godot engine embedded in the page.
-If you want to keep the data on the editor while going between pages **use the standalone site or download the editor here**:
+If you want to keep persistent data on the editor while going between pages **use the standalone site or download the editor here**:

 .. raw:: html